ramrajsingh10/tender-automation/backend/README.md

-## Tender Automation Backend (Phase 1 MVP)
+## Tender Automation Backend (Managed RAG Pipeline)

 Python FastAPI service that powers the tender upload pipeline.
-It exposes APIs for:
+It now coordinates multi-file uploads, invokes the orchestrator’s Vertex RAG playbook, and exposes APIs for reviewing answers.

-- Creating tender sessions (one per upload batch).
+Key capabilities:

-- Requesting signed upload URLs for raw documents.
+- Create tender sessions and return signed upload URLs.
-- Recording upload completion status to drive downstream parsing.
+- Record upload completion status for every file in a bundle.

-> **Note:** By default the service uses Firestore to persist tender sessions in production.
-Set `STORE_BACKEND=memory` if you need
+- Trigger the orchestrator to import the bundle into Vertex RAG, run the managed question set, and write the JSON results to Cloud Storage.
-> an in-memory store for quick local experiments.
+- Expose `/api/tenders/{tenderId}/playbook` so the UI (and operators) can inspect the latest AI answers with citations.

 ---